-To that end, TAT is raising $250,000 to find a new home on the East Coast, and, as of October 2016, we are 81.7% of the way to the goal.
-We envison a semi-rural facility, close to a university town, with a meeting hall seating up to 70 participants, kitchen and bath facilities, and a room for a live-in caretaker.
+To that end, TAT is in the process of purchasing an 11-acre property near Roxoboro, North Carolina, approximately an hour away from the Raleigh International airport.
+In support of this, TAT is raising $250,000 for the land purchase and construction of a meeting facility.
+As of January 2017, we are 83.6% of the way to the goal.
+We envison a meeting hall seating up to 70 participants, kitchen and bath facilities, and a room for a live-in caretaker.
 Additionally, the facility would have one cabin for solitary retreats.
-Ideally, the property would border public lands to provide a buffer of quiet and solitude, and have enough acreage to allow for additional cabins, sleeping quarters, and facilities over time.
 A resident teacher, week-long retreats and intensives, public events and other activities are planned.

 If you support open and honest spiritual inquiry, then please invest in the TAT "Homing Ground" project.
-To date, 70 TAT members and friends, have joined this endeavor.
-TAT itself has funds reserved for yearly maintenance, taxes, insurance and other expenses, further ensuring the the project's success.
+To date, over 95 TAT members and friends, have joined this endeavor.
+TAT has funds reserved for yearly maintenance, taxes, insurance and other expenses, further ensuring the the project's success.
+Your support of this project will help create a non-denominational, open forum for exploring the deepest questions of life.
 To help, please use the PayPal button below, or avoid PayPal fees and simply mail a check.
 TAT is a 501(c)(3) not-for-profit educational organization and qualifies to receive tax-deductible contributions.

 For instructions on mailing a check, please